Do you sometimes find yourself putting marketing at the bottom of your to do list?

 To make it easier to keep track of both business cards and my interactions with people, I use the following two strategies:

-- An Excel spreadsheet is an easy place to keep track of names, contact information, notes on each conversation (using the wrap feature found in the Alignment section to condense notes into a cell to refresh your memory when you are ready to connect again) and a suggested follow-up date or action to take.
+- A Contact Relationship Manager (CRM) or an Excel spreadsheet can be an easy place to keep track of names, contact information, notes on each conversation (using the wrap feature found in the Alignment section to condense notes into a cell to refresh your memory when you are ready to connect again) and a suggested follow-up date or action to take.

 - Avery Business Card Pages 76009, which hold business cards in a clear plastic sheet that you can keep in a binder for easy reference.
 I use dividers to separate the sheets into sections for the various places and events where I meet people.